 5. Protect Against Sun Damage

 The sun’s powerful ultraviolet rays cause photodamage and break down collagen.
 Wear sun protective block every day, rain or shine.
 At a minimum, apply it to your face, neck, décolletage and hands.
 Eat foods that contain the antioxidant lycopene, which helps fight sun damage from the inside out.
-Tomatoes, watermelon, grapefruit, guava, papaya, cabbage and red bell peppers are all great sources.
+Tomatoes, watermelon, grapefruit, guava, papaya, cabbage and red bell peppers are awesome sources.

 6. Avoid Sugar and Smoke